FOSS in Developing Countries

 Let me rephrase: Linux and the whole FOSS movement are just luxury items directed to a small fraction of the human population, despite their seemingly universal appeal.

 It’s like being vegan; you will find few in countries where food is scarce.
-Go to a wealthy city in a developing country, and you will find plenty of vegan shops and restaurants.
+Go to a wealthy city in a developed country, and you will find plenty of vegan shops and restaurants.
 To a large degree, using FOSS is like being vegan, and both groups are equally vocal about their ethical choices.

 Being vegan is a privilege.
 Being able to use Linux is a privilege.